 Students can only thrive when they are mentored by an active and engaged faculty.
 Fortunately, that is the case in the Department of Chemistry.
-Collectively during the past year, faculty and students gave nearly 30 poster presentations and nearly a dozen oral paper presentations in a variety of venues.
-Faculty collectively submitted three research grant proposals, and one student-faculty paper was published in a peer-reviewed journal.
+Collectively over the past two years, faculty and students gave nearly 40 poster presentations and over a dozen oral paper presentations in a variety of venues.
+Faculty collectively submitted three research grant proposals, and two student-faculty papers were published in peer-reviewed journals.
 One member of the department received the Millikin University Research and Artistic Achievement Award, continuing a tradition of excellence in teaching and research that is a hallmark of the Department of Chemistry.

-Finally, the department has established a summer research program in Taiwan in cooperation with Tunghai University.
+Also of note, the department has established a summer research program in Taiwan in cooperation with Tunghai University.
 One of our long-term goals is to continue this relationship and increase the number of students participating in the program.
+Three students participated in the program in the summer of 2011, and 5 students will participate in the summer of 2012.